qor/doc/helpers/oss.md

 ## Usage

 Currently, [QOR OSS](https://github.com/qor/oss) only support file system and S3.
-But you can easily implement your own storage by the interface.
+But you can easily implement your own storage strategies by implementing the interface.

 ```go
 // StorageInterface define common API to operate storage